termi/Element.details/README.md

 ## Browser support
- - With any DOM and JS shim: all browsers (including IE8+)
+ - All browsers including IE8
- - IE6,IE7 only support with `Element.details.ielt8.htc` file in the root of youre site
+ - IE7,IE6 only support with `Element.details.ielt8.htc` file in the root of youre site

-## IE < 9
+## IE < 8
- - Problem: Property `open` has the same name as Attribute `open`.
+ - Problem: Property `open` has the same name as Attribute `open` -> rename attribute to "$OPEN$"

 ## TODO
 1. Listeners (open/close)